 Itchfunding is just a community effort to move more games outside of traditional crowdfunding websites like Kickstarter or sites of it's ilk, for the health of the indie game community.
 The ideal being that in the future, it's easier to launch and fund a game without needing to rely on a massive corporation like Kickstarter, but also to keep all of your things in one place (in that the place you go to raise money, is also your normal store front).

 Moving away from companies like Kickstarter has been a conversation for a long time!
 I first heard the conversation in the form of "degreening" which is a term coined by the Brain Trust Podcast.
 Degreening being the act of applying Kickstarter practices in places that aren't Kickstarter.
 Moving away from Kickstarter is healthy for a few reasons generally though:

 Kickstarter locks out creators from most country.
 Only people living in 25 countries have access to Kickstarter.
 More games succeeding outside of that ecosystem makes it easier for designers all around the world who might not have access to one specific website.Kickstarter has a habit of dead-naming trans people, and makes you jump through a ton of hoops to change your name on their platform.Kickstarter specifically has a lot of history that might make people uncomfortable using it.
-The Perfect RPG fiasco is just the latest example of what could go wrong with having a singular platform hold so much market share.Kickstarter has fairly uneven rules applications for indie projects vs projects from bigger companies.
+The Perfect RPG fiasco is just but a single example of what could go wrong with having a singular platform hold so much market share.Kickstarter has fairly uneven rules applications for indie projects vs projects from bigger companies.
 The big one is seemingly that bigger companies are allowed to simultaneously run any number of projects, while independent creators are pushed to fully ship one thing before moving onto the next.
-This makes making steady money off of games harder than it could be.
+This makes making steady money off of games harder than it should be.